kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 The Kubeflow Training Operator can maintain more Training Runtimes when the community is ready to support them.
 For example, runtimes for [Jax](https://jax.readthedocs.io/en/latest/index.html) or [MLX](https://ml-explore.github.io/mlx/build/html/index.html).
-Initially, we will support: PyTorch, MPI, TensorFlow, XGBoost, and PaddlePaddle.
+We will support PyTorch and MPI runtimes.
+After initial implementation, we will support TensorFlow, XGboost, and PaddlePaddle runtimes, but it is out of scope of this KEP.

 The `TrainingRuntime` is immutable, and so to make a change, a new version of the `TrainingRuntime` must be created and then changing the `TrainJob` to point to the new version.